Stranded Horseshoe Crabs

 How to Flip a Horseshoe Crab

-When handled properly horseshoe crabs are harmless.
-Grasp both sides of the shell of the head portion of the animal, pick the animal up, and set it down with its legs facing the sand.
+Horseshoe crabs are harmless when handled properly.
+Grasp both sides of the shell of the head portion (prosoma) of the animal, pick the animal up, and set it down with its legs facing the sand.

-Don’t ever pick up a horseshoe crab by its tail!
-You risk damaging its tail and it won’t be able to flip itself over in the future.
+Don’t ever pick up a horseshoe crab by its telson!
+You risk damaging its telson, which could reduce its ability to flip itself over in the future.

-Don’t get your fingers in the area between the head and the abdomen.
-This is where the crab bends and you could get your fingers pinched.
+Don’t get your fingers caught in the area between the head and the abdomen (the hinge).
+This is where the crab bends and your fingers could get pinched.

 Just the Shell?

 The off-cast molts of horseshoe crabs may be encountered on the beach.
-These are not dead crabs, but rather the shell that has been shed by a crab needing to grow.
-Horseshoe crabs molt several times during their first year and once a year afterwards.
+These are not dead crabs, but rather the shell that has been shed by a growing crab.
+Molts will have a large opening along the front of the animal, where the horseshoe crab exited their former shell.
+Horseshoe crabs molt several times during their first years and then roughly once a year afterward.

 Always check horseshoe crabs for a tag, located near the back of the head section.
-Follow the directions on the tag for reporting the stranding.
-Tag studies help with managing the fishery.
+Follow the directions on the tag for reporting the find.
+Tag studies help with population estimates of this valuable species.

 Horseshoe Crabs Saving Lives